artsandmetaphysics/goodlifeodyssey/essays/love-thy-neighbor-as-thyself.md

 I would not expect a stranger to give their life for me.
 Nor, if I was poor, would I expect someone far away to give me and my neighbors all of their wealth.
 I _would_ expect them to contribute, somehow.
 I also would not expect my neighbor to love me as they love themselves.

-<small>Quotations are from the New Revised Standard Version.</small>
+_Quotations are from the New Revised Standard Version._